Data Subsampling for Bayesian Neural Networks: PENALTY BAYESIAN NEURAL NETWORK

+as can be checked explicitly \cite{10.1063/1.478034}.
+Under the usual assumption of irreducibility of $\overline{A}(\theta',\theta)$, the corresponding MCMC converges to a unique stationary distribution, $p(\theta|\mathcal{D})$.
+However, this result of the MCMC cannot depend on the underlying quadrature used to perform the integration over the noise, and a statistical evaluation of Eq.~(\ref{equation: noisy averaged A}) at each step of the Markov chain must converge to the same distribution.
+Therefore, the noise penalty methods gives access to an unbiased sampling of $p(\theta|\mathcal{D})$ under our assumption of a normal distribution of $\delta(\theta',\theta)$ with known variance $\sigma^2(\theta',\theta)$.

+\figureref{figure: penalty_linear_regression} shows the benefits of adding the noise penalty on a synthetic linear regression example.
+Typically, increasing the size $n$ of the mini-batches diminishes the magnitude of the noise, i.e. reduces the variance $\sigma^2({\theta',\theta})$ and therefore increases the acceptance $A(\theta',\theta)$.

-From equation \ref{equation: random walk penalty acceptance} one can immediately recognize the drawback of PBNN leading to an exponential suppression of the acceptance since the variance $\sigma^2({\theta',\theta})$ is always non negative.
-Note further, that in the case of BNN posterior sampling, $\sigma^2({\theta',\theta})$ is in general not known either, and can only be estimated, too.
-Whereas it is possible to extend the scheme to account for noisy variances \cite{ceperley_penalty_1999}, we will not pursue this here.
+From \equationref{equation: random walk penalty acceptance} one can immediately identify a drawback of PBNN leading to an exponential reduction of the acceptance as the variance $\sigma^2({\theta',\theta})$ is always non-negative.
+In \sectionref{section: Penalized Langevin Dynamic}, we show an extension of the penalty method to non-symmetric proposal distributions $q(\theta'|\theta)$ \citep{10.5555/3104482.3104568, neal_mcmc_2010} that aims at increasing the acceptance, thus mitigating this drawback.
+Additionally, in the case of BNNs, the variance $\sigma^2({\theta',\theta})$ is unknown and can only be estimated.
+While it is possible to account for noisy variances \citep{10.1063/1.478034}, we will not explore this extension further.

-Let us stress that the penalty term serves to exactly account for the uncertainty in calculating the loss $\mathcal{L}(\theta)$ of equation \ref{equation: true loss} for a finite number of random data.
-However, it does not address the actual uncertainty introduced by setting $\mathcal{L}(\theta)\approx\mathcal{L}_\mathcal{D}(\theta)$, e.g. equation \ref{equation: true loss} and equation \ref{equation: BNN loss}.